Moment Constraints and Phase Recovery for Multireference Alignment: Introduction

 Template alignment is one of the fastest methods for multireference alignment, and is trivial to parallelize.
 However, it does not consider the alignment quality between pairs of aligned data, only between data and template.
 As a result, it is sensitive to the choice of template, and produces biased reconstructions even under moderate signal-to-noise ratios (SNR).
-This bias can be reduced by recursively applying template alignment, or with more advanced methods that update the template throughout the alignment procedure \cite{Kosir}.
+Some standard approaches to mitigate the template selection bias include iterated template alignment, which requires multiple passes over the data, and more advanced methods such as \cite{Kosir}, which updates the template throughout a single alignment procedure.

 Angular synchronization is an aligning method that improves on the shortcomings of template alignment by modeling the optimal relative shifts between all pairs of signals as noisy measurements of the true shifts \cite{singer2011angular}.
 The maximum likelihood estimate (MLE) of the shifts then corresponds to a least-squares problem on the circle group.
 Its solution can be efficiently approximated using spectral methods or semidefinite programming.
 Angular synchronization is more robust to noise compared to template alignment.
 However, it is more computationally demanding and scales poorly in the number of observations $N$ due to the need to process all observation pairs.